Do you feel tense and jittery…like you’re plugged into an electrical socket?

 Be prepared for plans to change at short notice and try not to put them under any pressure, even if it means you are missing out as well.

 If your relationship is feeling the effects of the menopause too, it IS okay to talk about it.

-Giving her a safe space to open up about what she’s going through will strengthen your understanding of the emotional and physical changes she’s dealing with, and enable you to overcome some of those challenges together.
+Giving them a safe space to open up about what they are going through will strengthen your understanding of the emotional and physical changes they are dealing with and enable you to overcome some of those challenges together.